Benjamin-Spoolstra/Projects/README.md

 # Disclaimer

-These writeups are for educational purposes only.
+These writeups are for **educational purposes only**.
 Do not use any techniques here on systems you do not own or have explicit permission to test.